funvill/funvill.github.io/_posts/2007-02-22-beatboxing-flute-inspector-gadget-remix.md

 ---
-layout: post
+layout: single
 title: Beatboxing flute inspector gadget remix
 date: 2007-02-22 00:04
-author: funvill
-comments: true
-categories: [Media]
+categories: blog, [Media]
 ---
 A really interesting YouTube video where Greg Pattillo beatbox a flute to the inspector gadget theme, he even has a MySpace where you can listen to a few of his other songs.